agusz-source/dotfiles/README.md

 # READ ME!!
 Good Boy.
-I'm working in this so it looks so empty for now
+I'm working in this and that's why it looks empty

 # Info
 WM = Hyprland